jcyesc/linux-kernel-development-101/labs/kernel-intro/ch12-race-conditions-and-sync-methods/README.md

 don't want to sleep.

 When more instructions are needed, we can use `spinlocks`.
-Spinlocks busy wait to get the log.
+Spinlocks busy wait to get the lock.
 The spinlocks can suspend interrupts.

 `seqlocks` are used when we want to read values that are hardly modified.